 The OEA continues to operate during the COVID-19 pandemic.
 Our expert staff members are available to assist you with any questions you may have about workplace safety and insurance matters under the Workplace Safety and Insurance Act, 1997, and/or unlawful reprisal allegations under the Occupational Health and Safety Act.

-As the COVID-19 situation continues to evolve, the WSIB is posting updates on its website that employers should be aware of.
+As the COVID-19 situation continues to evolve, the Workplace Safety and Insurance Board (WSIB) is posting updates on its website that employers should be aware of.
 Key updates are included below.
-We encourage you to visit the WSIB’s website for the most complete and up-to-date information.
+The Workplace Safety and Insurance Appeals Tribunal (WSIAT) and the Ontario Labour Relations Board (OLRB) also have updates on their websites explaining the operational changes they have made as a result of the COVID-19 situation.
+We encourage you to visit the WSIB’s website, the WSIAT’s website, and the OLRB’s website for the most complete and up-to-date information.

 WSIB financial relief package